-Product Overview 1.1
+1.1 Product Overview

+Thank you for choosing the TD-W8151N 150Mbps Wireless N ADSL2+ Modem Router.
 The device is designed to provide a simple and cost-effective ADSL Internet connection for a private Ethernet or IEEE 802.11n/ IEEE 802.11g/ IEEE 802.11b wireless network.

-The TD-W8951NB connects to an Ethernet LAN or computers via standard Ethernet ports.
+The TD-W8151N connects to an Ethernet LAN or computers via standard Ethernet ports.
 The ADSL connection is made using ordinary telephone line with standard connectors.
 Multiple workstations can be networked and connected to the Internet using a single Wide Area Network (WAN) interface and single global IP address.
 The advanced security enhancements, IP/MAC Filter, Application Filter and URL Filter can help to protect your network from potentially devastating intrusions by malicious agents from the outside of your network.